LibreHealthIO/gci_task_exporter/README.md

 # GCI Task Exporter for Gitlab Issues

-This is a simple file we used for [GCI 2016](https://codein.withgoogle.com) to export our tasks to CSV.
+This is a simple file we used for [Google Code-In](https://codein.withgoogle.com) to export our tasks to CSV.

 We needed to export our [Gitlab Issues](https://gitlab.com/librehealth/gci/issues) in order to import them into the GCI system.